City of Bentonville invites residents to celebrate its sesquicentennial

 Sesquicentennial events will be held throughout the year.
 A native tree and plant sale at Compton Gardens will be March 27 through April 1, according to the city.
 Bentonville resident Dr. Neil E. Compton was a leader in preventing damming on the Buffalo River, according to the Encyclopedia of Arkansas.

-There also will be an airshow and the Lighting of the Square, but dates haven't been set for those events.
+There also will be an airshow and the Lighting of the Square, but dates have not been set for those events.

-The public library will host several activities throughout the year to celebrate the sesquicentennial.
+The public library will host several activities throughout the year, as well.

 The library, with the Bentonville History Museum, will debut a "Memory Lane" kit titled "Remembering Bentonville."
-The museum opened in January.
+The museum opened last month.

 On Monday, all ages can participate in an art contest to design a Bentonville-themed commemorative library card.
 Submissions are due by March 6.
 The winning design will be unveiled this summer.